 The sound design, on the other hand, is great through and through.
 From the characters delivering their lines, to the ambient soundtrack, to the sounds of the radio, it’s all a joy to hear.
 Actors deliver their dialogue with passion and care, which is supplemented by good writing.
 Audio design is good as well, providing authentic themes to the world during exploration.
 Finally, the radio station is also great and very fun to listen to.
 There is but one quirk, as the radio is replaced by looping theme music when traveling to a map-marked destination.
 That means for almost all of the story driving (when not in free roam), listening to the radio isn’t possible, which is a very unfortunate design decision.

 L.A.
 Noire is something different, not just for Rockstar, but for the genre as a whole.
 There has never been quite a game like this, with an interesting setting and unique gameplay that falls outside of the mass market.
 There’s no doubt that with its amazing animation tech, a good story and well developed investigation mechanics, L.A.
 Noire will find and surprise its audience.
 Perhaps this review sounded a bit negative at times, but worry not – this is a good title, with great ideas that fall just short in execution.
 If there is a sequel, and we would hope there is, the game has done enough things right that it would only need to polish a few of its features, not reinvent them.
 This is a unique experience, though not without fault, that’s recommended to anyone curious in the adventure genre, wanting new gameplay experiences, or just to check out the amazing animation technology.

 Our ratings for L.A.
-Noire out of 100 (see how we rate)
+Noire on PlayStation 3 out of 100 (see how we rate)

 Commentsblog comments powered by Disqus